 No, because this tournament follows the Satellite format, you must compete in your events at your school under the supervision of your coach.
-If you are part of a homeschool team, you should competing in your normal homeschooling environment.
+If you are part of a homeschool team, you should be competing in your normal homeschooling environment.

-Will graded tests be returned to teams?
+Will tests be released publicly?